 Abstract

 Romantic relationships and physical intimacy have always been a desired and cherished interest across gender and age, majorly among youth.
-The COVID-19 led lockdown has put a brake on the in-person meetings and interactions both among couples and those who were prospective couples looking out for a relationship.
-In this context, the present study explores how useful was online romance in maintaining romantic relationships for youth during the period of lockdown.
+The COVID-19 led lockdown has put a brake on the in-person meetings and interactions among both committed and prospective couples looking for a relationship.
+In this context, the present study explores how useful online romance was in maintaining romantic relationships for youth during the lockdown period.
 It examines how online romance relates to relationship anxiety, loneliness, perceived internet essentiality, and relationship initiation.
 It further explores whether the nature of romantic relationships, i.e., committed or non-committed, influences these relations.
 A total of 624 youths, involved in online romance during the lockdown, have participated in an online survey (Mage= 20.948).
-Results show that online romance help in reducing relationship anxiety and loneliness only for participants who were in a committed relationship, but it increases relationship anxiety and loneliness for non-committed participants.
+Results show that online romance help in reducing relationship anxiety and loneliness only for participants who were in a committed relationship, but it increases the same for non-committed participants.
 As expected, online romance shows a positive association with perceived internet essentiality for both committed and non-committed participants.
 Furthermore, results show that online romance associates positively with relationship initiation for non-committed participants but show no association in the case of committed participants.
-Overall results show that online romance has positive outcomes for youth when they were in a committed relationship, however, shows negative implications for non-committed participants.
+Overall results show that online romance has had positive outcomes for youth when they were in a committed relationship, however, shows negative implications for non-committed participants.

 Keywords: online romance, romantic relationship, committed relationship, internet essentiality, relationship apprehension, online relationship initiation.